How big is a 27-inch 16:9 monitor? Dimensions and desk space guide

 27 inches at 16:9 is the consensus sweet spot for a single primary monitor.
 Enough area for side-by-side windows, widely available in high-refresh 1440p panels, and fits standard desk depths without pushing your keyboard to the edge.

-More Monitors scenarios
+More Screen Size scenarios

 Frequently asked questions